smarsland/AviaNZ/Docs/file_format_specification.md

     [ Meta, [seg, newlabel], [seg, newlabel], [seg, newlabel] ... ]

-`Meta`: a JSON object (key-value pairs) containing any metadata, same as in .data `seg`: Each segment seg is a JSON array containing five elements, same as in .data `newlabel`: New label/s assigned to the segment by the reviewer
+`Meta`: a JSON object (key-value pairs) containing any metadata, same as in .data.
+`seg`: Each segment seg is a JSON array containing five elements, same as in .data.
+`newlabel`: New label/s assigned to the segment by the reviewer.

 Single Species Review mode generates .corrections_species: